lilyosah/tech-knowledgebase/Accessibility/Mismatch - How Inclusion Shapes Design (Kat Holmes).md

 - Who uses it: Assumptions the problem solver will make about the people who will interact with or benefit from the solution
 - What we make

+Discussion:
+How do you realistically do this at each stage?
+Maybe strive against exclusivity instead of strive for inclusivity

 ## Chapter 3: Why it's Time to Kick the Habit

 Exclusion leads to invisibility of certain groups.